Quiq/contact-us-boxes/README.md

 Note: If you're on a mobile device, tapping on the box will redirect you to your phone's SMS app.
 If you're on desktop it will show a modal with your phone number on it

+`buttonLabel` - The button label for the SMS channel.

 #### `webchat`

 `tenant` - The name of your quiq tenant